david-oruna/TekWay/README.md

 ### Overview

-TekWay is an innovative platform that allows you to learn the skills for your tech career in an interactive way.
+TekWay is a NextJS app that allows you to learn skills for your tech career in an interactive way.